MoserMichael/dockerdashphp/notes/notes-talk.md

 Now lets run the container: don't worry, docker can run both images, both with native cpu  architecture, which is arm64, and with amd64 - that's the 64 bit Intel CPU architecture.

-Now docker will run the Intel image by means of the open source QEMU emulator, so that docker will need more memory and time for the non native architecture, as it has to translate all of the instructions on the fly, as the container is running the binary for the first time, this is called dynamic binary translation!
+Now docker will run the Intel image by means of the open source QEMU emulator, so that docker will need more memory and time for the non native architecture, as it has to translate all of the Intel 64 instructions on the fly into arm instruction, as the container is running the binary for the first time.
+This is called dynamic binary translation!

 ----